devmtnaing/dotvim/README.md

 # Description
-This is the vim configuration that I am using.
-Feel free to use it.
+This is the vim configuration that I ripped off from [KHZ](https://github.com/khzaw).

+The original of his is [here](https://github.com/khzaw/dotvim)

+All the following instructions are drafted by him and the confiruratons are his.
+I just twisted abit to meet some of my requirements and plugins for my mvim.

 # Installation
 If you have current vim setup, make a backup first.